 - your Agency Advice Unit (AAU) in Finance regarding:

-- managing estimates for receipts (revenue) and payments (expenditure) and recording this data in the Estimates module of the Central Budget Management System (CBMS).
+- managing estimates for receipts/revenue and payments/expenditure and recording this data in the Central Budget Management System (CBMS).

-- the Charging Team in Finance regarding the Australian Government Charging Framework and the Cost Recovery Guidelines (ChargingPolicy@finance.gov.au).
+- the Charging Policy Team in Finance regarding the Australian Government Charging Framework and the Cost Recovery Guidelines (ChargingPolicy@finance.gov.au)

-- the relevant Estimates Memoranda (EM) on receipts and the Budget process.
+- the relevant EMs on receipts, banking and the Budget process

-- EMs are accessible from your CFO area or from the User Reference Material section of CBMS.
+- EMs are accessible from your CFO area or from the Knowledge Management module of CBMS.

 What are retainable receipts?

-1. Retainable receipts are money collected by a NCE that can be retained by increasing the balance of an existing appropriation by part of or the entire amount collected.
+- Retainable receipts are monies collected by a NCE that can be retained by increasing the balance of an existing appropriation, by part of or the entire amount collected.

-2. Most money collected by NCEs, particularly administered amounts, is not retainable by a NCE, and is treated as general government revenue (also known as administered receipts).
-This money must be remitted to the Commonwealth’s central bank account, the Official Public Account (OPA) (see EM 2017-25 – Banking and Cash Management by Non-Corporate Commonwealth Entities (NCE) for information on banking requirements).
+- Most money collected by NCEs, particularly administered amounts, is not retainable by a NCE, and is treated as unappropriated general government revenue (also known as administered receipts).
+This money must be remitted to the Commonwealth’s central group of bank accounts, the Official Public Account (OPA) (see the most recent EMs on receipts, banking and cash management by NCEs for further information).

-4. For a NCE to retain and spend receipts, both legislative and policy authority from the Prime Minister or Cabinet are required
+- For a NCE to retain and spend receipts, both legislative authority (in an Act, rule, instrument or other subordinate law) and policy authority (from the Prime Minister or Cabinet) are required.

 How are receipts retained?

-9. Spending an appropriation is authorised by government approval of estimates for revenue and expenditure.
+- Spending an appropriation is authorised by government approval of estimates for revenue and expenditure and recorded in the Estimates module of CBMS.
 NCEs must review, and where necessary, revise revenue and expenditure estimates at each estimates update (please see the most recent EMs for information on the budget process and estimates updates).

 Authority to charge